kedro-org/kedro/docs/source/tutorial/package_a_project.md

 Once your project is installed, it can be run either from the command line or interactively using Python code.

 To do a basic run of your installed project from the command line, run `python -m <package_name>`.
-The packaged project also exposes a CLI which you can use to modify how your project will be run.
+The packaged project also exposes a command line interface which you can use to modify how your project will be run.
 To see a list of options, use `python -m <package_name> --help` at the command line.

 To run your packaged project interactively using code, you can import `main` from the project: